fluid-project/infusion-docs/RendererComponentTreeExpanders.md

 }
 ```

-In this example, the `condition` is the return value of a call to `that.showMediumImage()`.
+In the following example, the `condition` is the return value of a call to `that.showMediumImage()`.
 If the function returns `true`, the image should be shown, and the `trueTree` component subtree will be used to render it.
 If the return value is `false`, the image should not be shown, and the `falseTree` subtree will be used to properly render the **empty space** instead of an image.

 ```javascript
 expander: {